ankur56/ELFNet/README.md

 ### Data
 The QM9-G4MP2 dataset is publicly available through [Materials Data Facility](https://petreldata.net/mdf/detail/wardlogan_machine_learning_calculations_v1.1/).
 The geometries (xyz files) and energies of the molecules were extracted from the dataset, which were then processed using the scripts in this repository.
 ### Data Preparation
-1. Extract 'xyz' files of the molecules from the given link.
-Create two separate folders for training and test.
+1. Extract 'xyz' files of the molecules from the QM9-G4MP2 dataset.
+Create two directories for training and test set.
+Move the training and test set coordinate files to their respective directories.
 Now, carry out the following steps inside the training and test set directories.
 2. Generate a unique molecular orientation and prepare a corresponding Gaussian input file.\
 `python gen_unique_xyz.py "/wfx_file_directory_path/"`\
 The user defined string argument represents the path of the directory, where the *wfx* files would be stored.